You know, effective websites are based on two things: Art 🎨 + Science 🔬 .

 With more advanced marketing tools and tracking capabilities, it became more and more popular to make data-driven decisions.
 And I don’t say that you should only rely on your gut feeling, but some people get too crazy about the details like button colors or specific words in the copy before they tested the overall concept of the page.

-Try to get started with two very different versions of your page to get the big wins in your conversion optimisation strategy, and then you can focus on the details.
+Try to get started with two very different versions of your page to get the big wins in your conversion optimization strategy, and then you can focus on the details.
 Another button colour might improve your conversion rate by 0.1 percentage points, whereas a completely different site structure and colors can improve it by 100%.

 Mistake #3: Start optimising the wrong pages.